 - Personal adjustment factors, like other convictions on top of the most serious ones.

 - Acceptance of responsibility at the judge’s discretion

 The court is allowed to deviate from these guidelines, but only when there is a unique or seriously aggravating factor in the case; the judge is required to explain in writing why they deviated from the guidelines

 When it comes to federal charges, you should contact an attorney as soon as you’re aware you could or will be arrested for a federally prohibited act.

 One of the best defensive strategies is to get involved in the investigation against you early.
 This way your attorney can analyze the surveillance techniques and various procedures used to charge you, to pinpoint any moment in which your rights were violated, thus delegitimizing any charges against you.

 At the very least, an attorney can help minimize any penalties that may be handed down to you because of federal charges.
-Smith & Eulo has 20+ combined years of experience, and we’re confident that we can help you in your federal case.
-Contact us today for a free consultation on your case.
+Smith & Eulo has 100+ combined years of experience, and we’re confident that we can help you in your federal case.

 If you or your loved one find themselves in a situation where you are being accused of federal crime?
 Call us right away at 904-714-4405 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Jacksonville office, we have offices in the following cities across the state of Florida:

 *Additional Orlando Florida & Orange County Legal Resources